-In March 2021, the Compensation Committee approved long-term incentive grants under our equity and incentive plan.
+In March 2022, the Compensation Committee approved long-term incentive grants under our equity and incentive plan.
 As in recent years, approximately 65% of the aggregate value of these grants was in the form of PSUs and the remaining 35% was in the form of RSUs (each unit having the value of one share of common stock).

-2021 Long-Term Incentive Mix
+2022 Long-Term Incentive Mix

 As mentioned above, the Compensation Committee continues to compensate the NEOs in a manner that ensures that a significant portion of our NEOs' compensation (specifically, annual cash incentive bonuses and PSUs) will be performance based.
 In determining the overall long-term incentive grant levels for each NEO, the Compensation Committee, with advice from Pay Governance, reviewed the relative total compensation opportunities (cash plus long-term incentives), the NEOs' relative responsibilities, the replacement/retention risk, the executive's potential at the Company, individual performance, and tenure with the Company.
 The Compensation Committee also considered Company performance and peer group and general market compensation practices.
 The Compensation Committee did not assign a specific weight to any of these factors.
-The design of the components of our long-term incentive program reflects this review, and is described below.
+The design of the components of our long-term incentive program reflects this review and is described below.

-2021 PSU Grants
+2022 PSU Grants

-The design of our PSUs has not changed for several years.
-PSUs were granted to our NEOs, with the exception of Mr. Dirks, in March 2021.
-The 2021 PSU grants were based upon our achievement of a metric tied to adjusted return on stockholders' equity, or AROE, measured over a two-year performance period, followed by an additional one-year vesting requirement, so that the grants have a three-year structure.
-This metric was again chosen for 2021 because we believe that (1) it will encourage management to focus on multiple performance objectives that are critical to creating stockholder value over a sustained period of time, including operating performance and capital management, (2) it is readily understood by management, and (3) it is simpler and more transparent than many other commonly used performance goals and will therefore more effectively motivate and retain our executives.
+The metric used to measure management performance for our PSU grant changed in 2022.
+The PSUs granted to our NEOs in March 2022 were based upon our achievement of a metric tied to an annualized two-year change in adjusted book value per share, or ABVPS, measured over a two-year performance period, followed by an additional one-year vesting requirement, so that the grants have a three-year vesting structure.
+This metric was chosen for 2022 because we believe that (1) it will encourage management to focus on multiple performance objectives that are critical to creating stockholder value over a sustained period of time, principally our underwriting results and our investment income, (2) it is readily understood by management, and (3) it is simpler and more transparent than many other commonly used performance goals and will therefore more effectively motivate and retain our executives.
 The two-year performance period was again chosen because of the difficulty in determining meaningful benchmarks over a longer period of time.
 The additional one-year vesting requirement gives the awards an overall three-year retention period.
+Consistent with the change made to the 2022 annual incentive program, the Compensation Committee increased the maximum level of achievement from 200% to 250% for the 2022 PSU grant.
 As in recent years, dividend equivalents will be credited to outstanding PSUs upon the achievement of the applicable performance goals and during the vesting periods, and will be paid only if these performance goals are achieved and all other requirements tied to the payment of the PSUs are satisfied.
 In that event, payment would be made, in cash, when the underlying PSUs are distributed.

-The PSU grants made to our NEOs in 2021 are set out and described in the Summary Compensation Table on page 39 and the Grants of Plan-Based Awards Table on page 42.
-Specifically, for the performance period commencing on January 1, 2021, and ending on December 31, 2022, the performance goals selected were based on how the Company's AROE over this period compares to predetermined levels, which were intended to be challenging, but achievable.
+The PSU grants made to our NEOs in 2022 are set out and described in the Summary Compensation Table on page 38 and the Grants of Plan-Based Awards Table on page 41.
+Specifically, for the performance period commencing on January 1, 2022, and ending on December 31, 2023, the performance goals selected were based on how the Company's ABVPS over this period compares to predetermined levels, which were intended to be challenging, but achievable.

-The pre-established threshold, target and maximum levels for AROE and the corresponding payouts as a percentage of the target number of PSUs awarded are as follows:
+The pre-established threshold, target and maximum levels for ABVPS and the corresponding payouts as a percentage of the target number of PSUs awarded are as follows: